Carrots Are Orange

 Pete & Pickles

-This book, about an unlikely friendshp that ultimnatley deepens and proves strong, brought tears to my eyes as I read it to my children for the first time.
-Similiarly, it also tells the tale of courage.
-Pete & Pickles, a pig and an elephant, have a relationship so profound that they help one another survive on many levels.
+This book, about an unlikely friendship that ultimately deepens and proves strong, brought tears to my eyes as I read it to my children for the first time.
+Similarly, it also tells the tale of courage.
+Pete & Pickles, a pig and an elephant, have a profound relationship in that they help one another survive on many levels.

-A good message for adults and children alike.
-Plus Berkeley Breathed writes beautifully and the illustrations captivate the audience.
+This a good message for adults and children alike.
+Plus, Berkeley Breathed writes beautifully, and the illustrations captivate the audience.

 Books about Courage Violet the Pilot